 A shudder of pleasure ran through the oak as the girl settled herself at its base.
-She pulled out her notebook of sheet music and unpacked her guitar from its case.
+She pulled out her notebook of sheet music and unpacked her guitar.

 Its life was written in every fiber of its being—droughts, floods, seasons both wet and dry—all contained in concentric rings, dark and light.
 All its wisdom was held there, even as it provided a haven for oblivious arguing squirrels and scrub jays.
 It had seen uncounted fledglings take their first flights even as it delved deep into the earth.
 Roots grasping, water pumping–the slow exhale of air for the creatures who ran hither and yon, in and out of its ken.

 Slow thoughts were usually more comfortable, moving at the speed of life-giving sap, but it was worth the extra effort to hear the music the girl played.
 A quick dance of notes, like sunlight shimmering from a ripple in the stream, and gone just as fast.

 The girl was stuck on a phrase in her song today.
 Her words bade a friend a fond farewell, and she worked one line over and over again, determined to get it right.
 The tree approved.
 Every creature should shine while it could.
 Even the grasses and poppies bloomed and seeded themselves before they withered and died.